basondole/mpls/Martini L2VPN with QnQ.md

 #### Packet capture of ping from router-2 to router-1 on internal vlan 1003

-Packet has one tag as it goes from router-2 to Mikrotik
+Frame has one tag as it goes from router-2 to Mikrotik

 ![pcap-r2-to-mk](https://user-images.githubusercontent.com/50369643/61712701-92543000-ad5f-11e9-914c-d6e08496ea9d.png)

-Mikrotik assigns a seconds tag and sends the packet towards PE-3 with two vlan tags
+Mikrotik assigns a seconds tag and sends the frame towards PE-3 with two vlan tags

 ![pcap-mk-to-pe3](https://user-images.githubusercontent.com/50369643/61712671-80728d00-ad5f-11e9-904a-f28406efb75d.png)